ProgDroid/swarm-music/README.md

 A short presentation on this project, some theory behind it and a showcase of the deliverable, [here](https://youtu.be/VHj-67wzHI0).

+This repository is now read-only, serving as an archive of the original university 3rd year project.

 Make and run 'bin/swarmMusic'.

 # Screenshots: